NBKRedSpy/QM_Template/README.md

 The template can either be installed via a NuGet package or by installing from the source code.
 Only one install method is needed.

+## Old Versions of the dotnet Utility

+**Important**: If the template install fails with the message `Couldn't find an installed template that matches the input, searching online for one that does...`, the dotnet utility is most likely an old version.
+The latest .NET SDK with the latest tools can be found here: https://dotnet.microsoft.com/en-us/download/dotnet

 ## Install Via NuGet Package

 This registers the dotnet template via the `NBK_RedSpy.QM_Template.Template.<version>.nupkg` in the releases folder.